Highlights of the Program

 Clean Air Task Force

-• Tracking the growth of installed capacity and the growing role of geothermal in global energy markets
+- An assessment of installed capacity growth and the increasing role of geothermal in global energy markets

 11:55 - 12:00

-Q&A SESSION ON ADVANCEMENTS AND IMPACTS OF ENHANCED GEOTHERMAL
+Q&A SESSION ON THE ADVANCEMENTS AND IMPACTS OF ENHANCED GEOTHERMAL

 12:00 - 13:30